 The centre comprises a research team and governance board.

-Associate Professor Amy Conley Wright leads research on children's best interests in out-of-home care, family support and disability services, within Australia and internationally.
+Professor Amy Conley Wright leads research on children's best interests in out-of-home care, family support and disability services, within Australia and internationally.
 Expertise in curricula development, including in social work, family studies and child and adolescent development.
 Experienced in consulting on service development and providing policy advice.

 Associate Professor Susan Heward-Belle, Senior Lecturer in Social Work at the University of Sydney, has over 30 years' experience in the child protection and domestic violence fields as a practitioner, educator, advocate and researcher.